lgruen/cloud-run-scaling/README.md

 Experiment on how quickly Cloud Run instances can scale up on GCP.
 We deliberately specify `--concurrency=1`, so there's only one request running on an instance at a time.

+Docker image starting times should be as small as possible, given that the image only contains a statically linked executable.

 ## Build and deploy

 ```bash